catseye/Lariat/README.md

 from the programmer) so long as the implementation of the operations conforms to the stated specification.

-This ADT is designed for simplicity rather than performance.
+This ADT is designed for simplicity and elegance rather than performance.
 It is a minimal formulation that does not necessarily make any of commonly-used manipulations of lambda terms efficient.

-This ADT has two properties.
+This ADT has two properties, intended to contribute to its elegance.
 Firstly, it can represent only _proper_ lambda terms; that is, it is not possible for a lambda term constructed by the Lariat operations to contain an invalid bound variable.